coronalabs/corona-docs/markdown/native/hostedPlugin.markdown

 ## Overview

 CORONA_NATIVE_PRODUCT users can enable plugins hosted on third-party servers.
-This allows you to use third party plugins, as well as creating plugins for internal use and leveraging Solar2D's rapid build process with native code that you've written.
+This allows you to use third party plugins as well as creating plugins for internal use and leveraging Solar2D's rapid build process with native code that you've written.

 ## Packaging and Hosting